alb42/wrp/README.md

 * Get clipboard, also when the page copies something to clipboard, it can be transfered to clipboard
 * Downloads, announce downloadable content to the client (with an exception list of mime types)
 * SSL added, it is possible to use SSL encrypted traffic to the server
-* Token, protect the running server by a token which must be send with every request to the server (makes the server unusable in browsers)
+* Token, protect the running server by a token which must be send with every request to the server (makes the server unusable in browsers, but more secure in Apps / via API)
 * removed logging of keystrokes to the log file
 * Added a AmiFox-Server version to footer